 Everything was broken!!!

 And the owner had been a professional, a PHd!!!!!
 (I’m a ProFESSional, as Dad would say so that everyone would know that he knew everything about everything.
 One time, in the eighties, on a road trip to Florida, he had corrected a local waitress, serving tables in her own home-town, about a fact about her home-town that there was no way in hell he could have known to be true –there was no internet nor cell phones nor wifi then.
 He waved his thumb at he and his new wife saying, Honey Baby, we’re both teachers.
-Luke and I were stunned andmortified at his audacity.
+My younger brother Luke and I were stunned andmortified at his audacity.
 We would have liked to slip under the table to hide our embarrassment and very red faces while we cringed.
 Years later we just chuckle about it.
 It was a trait of our father that was oh so irksome.
 The only thing Dad knew everything about was hockey.
 Every stat.
 Every player.
 Every game.
 It was truly fascinating when he got going.)

 The kitchen in our new bungalow was completely substandard.
 Popcorn ceiling (stucco ceiling in a kitchen!
 Imagine.)
 Tiny, rotting windows.
 Single sink in rotting cabinet.
 Dark wooden cupboards and doors.
 Ancient washer and dryer, both missing knobs, right in the kitchen.
 The wall behind the lint-bomb of a dryer was crumbling and one of the wires to the 220 v outlet was bare.
 Throw a lit match back there and the place would go up.
 One teeny light fixture with a tiny fluorescent bulb that would flicker ad naseum while I tried to chop veggies for supper and no other task lighting to speak of.
 It was depressingly bad and needed to be fixed.
 People had warned us that kitchen renovations can be stressful.
 Oh Lord.
 We really should have listened.